Verde e Parchi Naturali

 An extraordinary territory between the provinces of Ferrara and Ravenna, characterised by ducal residences and the adjacent reclaimed areas, which constitutes a unique cultural and natural landscape.
 A paradise not only for birdwatchers.

 On foot, by boat, by bicycle, by motorbike or on horseback: there are many ways to explore this wetland ecosystem, just a short distance from the beauty and history of cities such as Ravenna, Ferrara and Venice.

 Follow us to discover the wonders of the Park!

-What to do in The Po Delta Park
+What to do in the Po Delta Park

 Recommended excursions in the Po Delta Park

-In Ferrara we point out the excursion to the Argenta Valleys to be explored on foot, by bike or by electric boat, that of Volano-Mesola-Goro that runs along the two branches of the great river dedicated to birdwatchers and the excursion to Comacchio, city lagoon of ancient origins called the little Venice, to live along the canals aboard the typical “batane”.
+In Ferrara we point out the excursion to the Argenta Valleys to be explored on foot, by bike or by electric boat, that of Volano-Mesola-Goro that runs along the two branches of the great river dedicated to birdwatchers and the excursion to Comacchio, city lagoon of ancient origins called the little Venice, to visit along the canals aboard the typical “batane”.